apache/pulsar/site2/docs/security-tls-transport.md

       -in broker.key.pem -out broker.key-pk8.pem -nocrypt
 ```

-Next, use the follwing command to generate the certificate request...
+2. Use the follwing command to generate the certificate request...

 ```bash
 $ openssl req -config openssl.cnf \
       -key broker.key.pem -new -sha256 -out broker.csr.pem
 ```

-... and sign it with the certificate authority by running the command below.
+3. Sign it with the certificate authority by running the command below.

 ```bash
 $ openssl ca -config openssl.cnf -extensions server_cert \